Accident at work procedure: What to do and how to claim

 • Check the accident book entry for accuracy

-• Keep a copy or photo if possible
+• Keep a copy or take a photo if possible

 Gathering evidence after a workplace accident